 How To Use Good Vocabulary in Your IELTS Exam?

 Cracking the IELTS exam isn’t just about grammar and structure—it’s also about word power.
 The IELTS exam consists of four modules: Speaking, Listening, Reading, and Writing.
 Mastering each module requires a robust vocabulary tailored to diverse contexts.
-A strong vocabulary can be your secret weapon to nail those reading passages and express yourself with confidence.
+A strong vocabulary can be your secret weapon to nail those reading passages and confidently express yourself.

 - Read widely: Dive into books, articles, and newspapers to expand your vocabulary.